dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <img src="images/make2.png" width="600" />

-You can either start everything up at once or start with `skip` and spin up whatever you need later.
+Secondly, you specify what `App clusters` you want and if you want to spin up the demonstration application.
+If you choose `skip` only the `core cluster` will be started.
 You can run the `make start` command as many times as you want.
 It will detect that you already have a cluster running and ask if you want to delete the currently running version.

 By default (by choosing `skip`), the script will spin up a local containerized Kubernetes cluster using _kind_ and install ArgoCD and deploy Nginx (so you can connect to the cluster).
-ArgoCD will then apply all the crossplane-related setup and apply the `manifest-syncer`.
-Now the baseline is set, the `core cluster` can now be used as a control plane for spinning up external cloud resources and deploying apps to external Kubernetes clusters.
+ArgoCD will then apply all the Crossplane-related setup and apply the `manifest-syncer`.
+Now that the baseline is set, the `core cluster` can be used as a control plane for spinning up external cloud resources and deploying apps to external Kubernetes clusters.

-Spinning up everything depends if you run the core cluster locally or on GCP.
+The time it takes to spin up the whole system depends on if you run the core cluster locally or on GCP.
 Spinning up a GKE cluster on GCP takes around 10 minutes [[source](https://learn.hashicorp.com/tutorials/terraform/gke)].
-So if you run your `core cluster` locally, it results in a _~15_ minutes process to spin up the entire system, of which 10 are only waiting for GCP to create the `app clusters`.
-If you run your `core cluster` on GCP, you have to wait an initial 10 minutes before the core cluster is created, resulting in a combined wait time of _~25_ minutes to spin up the entire system.
+So, if you run your `core cluster` locally, it results in a _~15_ minutes process to spin up the entire system, of which 10 are only waiting for GCP to create the `app clusters`.
+If you run your `core cluster` on GCP, you must wait an initial 10 minutes before the core cluster is created, resulting in a combined wait time of _~25_ minutes to spin up the entire system.

 # 9. Discussion and evaluation of implementation

-We have now explained how control planes work, how to build an entire system based on control planes, and shown how such a system could be used in practice.
+I have now explained how control planes work, how to build an entire system based on control planes, and shown how such a system could be used in practice.

 This section will discuss some of the challenges and limitations of using Kubernetes as a universal control plane.
-These topics will give Eficode a better baseline for discussing pros and cons with their client when discussing if they should move infrastructure built on control planes.
+These topics will give Eficode a better baseline for discussing pros and cons with their clients when discussing if they should transition to control planes.

-Each topic covered in this section will not be described in fine detail but will mostly be highlighted as an observation of what to keep in mind when deciding to move to control plane managed infrastructure and what to keep in mind when designing a production-ready system in a company.
+Each topic covered in this section will not be described in detail but will mostly be highlighted as an observation of what to keep in mind when deciding to move to control plane managed infrastructure and what to keep in mind when designing a production-ready system in a company.
 It is difficult to give a definite conclusion on each of these topics since it all comes down to what tools and the exact implementation a company chooses to implement.

 The discussion topics are:
 - Build pipelines are still required
-- Extra cost
+- Additional cost
 - Not _everything_ can be checked into code
 - Single surface area
 - Platform Engineering